Shanshan: Buddhism in Shanshan

-An inscription in the Kharoṣṭhī script was found at Endere, originally written around in the middle of the 3rd century CE.
+An inscription in the Kharoṣṭhī script was found at Endere, originally written around the middle of the 3rd century CE.
 The inscription describes the king of Shanshan as a follower of Mahāyāna Buddhism — one who has "set forth in the Great Vehicle."
-The king who this refers to was probably Aṃgoka, who was the most powerful king of Shanshan.
+The king whom this refers to was probably Aṃgoka, who was the most powerful king of Shanshan.
 According to Richard Salomon, there is every reason to believe that Mahāyāna Buddhism was prominent in Shanshan at this time and enjoyed royal patronage.

-More evidence of official adoption of Mahāyāna Buddhism in Shanshan is seen in a letter inscribed in wood which dates to several decades later.
-The letter describes the Great Cozbo Ṣamasena as one who is, "beloved of men and gods, honoured by men and gods, blessed with a good name, who has set forth in the Mahāyāna."
+More evidence of the official adoption of Mahāyāna Buddhism in Shanshan is seen in a letter inscribed in wood, which dates to several decades later.
+The letter describes the Great Cozbo Ṣamasena as one who is "beloved of men and gods, honoured by men and gods, blessed with a good name, who has set forth in the Mahāyāna."

 Three Kingdoms period

 A military colony of 1,000 men was established at Loulan in 260 CE by the Chinese general Suo Mai (索勱).
-The site was abandoned in 330 CE due to lack of water when the Tarim River, which supported the settlement, changed course and the military garrison was moved 50 km south to Haitou.
+The site was abandoned in 330 CE due to a lack of water when the Tarim River, which supported the settlement, changed course, and the military garrison was moved 50 km south to Haitou.
 The fort of Yingpan to the northwest remained under Chinese control until the Tang dynasty.